ibm-messaging/mq-rdqm/ansible/README.md

 The systems must be running either RHEL 7 or RHEL 8.

-You will need to update two files before using the rdqm.yml playbook to configure RHEL 7 systems:
+You will need to update three files before using the rdqm.yml playbook to configure RHEL 7 systems:

 1. hosts.ini
 2. group_vars/all/vars.yaml
+3. roles/rdqm-el/vars/main.yml

 If you are configuring RHEL 8 systems then you will need to update an additional file: